COVID-19 Relief and Recovery Fund

 How does the Fund work?

-The Deputy Prime Minister chairs a Ministerial Advisory Group, which meets regularly to consider proposals submitted from across a number of portfolios.
+To allocate the funding, the Deputy Prime Minister chaired a Ministerial Advisory Group, which met to consider proposals submitted from across a number of portfolios.

-Funding is channelled through existing mechanisms where possible to ensure support is provided quickly.
-New funding mechanisms are established where there is a critical need.
+Funding has been channeled through existing mechanisms where possible to ensure support is provided quickly.
+New funding mechanisms were established where critical need was identified.

-Support is tailored to meet the needs of communities and industries that need assistance during the crisis and into recovery.
-This may include:
+Support has been tailored to meet the needs of communities and industries that needed assistance during the crisis and into recovery.
+This includes:

-- fee or levy relief—this can be applied through existing mechanisms, requiring little or no action by businesses;
+- fee or levy relief - applied through existing mechanisms, requiring little or no action by businesses;

 - establishing targeted new programs to support the particular needs of an industry sector.